nifreeze.utils.iterators module

 Other Parameters:

-• size (obj:int, optional) – Size of the structure to iterate over.
+• size (int, optional) – Number of indices to generate.

 Notes